RaresDrg/readme-server/README.md

     </span>
     <br>
     <span>
-      – replaces the previous auth session before creating a new one.
+      – removes the previous auth session before creating a new one.
     </span>
     <br>
     <span>